Pan-Canadian Knowledge Access Initiative

 Regulations and policies

-- SSHRC’s Guidelines for Support of Tools for Research and Related Activities.
+- SSHRC’s Guidelines for Support of Tools for Research and Related Activities, for applicants requiring funding for research and research-related tools.

 For more information, contact: